nadia-solution-tracker/third-milestone-project/README.md

 - Tested the link to open Login page
 - Verified error message on the form when the mandatory fields were left blank.
 - Verified for invalid user name and password
+- Login page tested for username:peter and password:peter
 -
 ![IMAGE](static/images/login.jpg)